Survey of India floats tenders to procure 260 drones to ‘digitally map’ 6 lakh villages

 You are reading it here first: The Survey of India has floated two tenders to procure 260 professional grade drones for a four-year central government project to digitally map all Indian villages.
 The centre chose the Survey of India to carry out this project under the Svamitva scheme, announced by Prime Minister Narendra Modi in April.
 It received regulatory approvals from the civil aviation regulator last month.

 The government’s claim about the Svamitva scheme is that “digitally mapping” villages will help in providing title deeds to residential properties owners in rural areas.
 Further, the government claims that it will help bring those properties under taxation and help holders of land title deeds avail loans.
 Over 6 lakh villages are to be digitally mapped over four years, an average of 1.6 lakh villages will have to be mapped every year.
-The pilot phase, to be held over the next 6 months, aims to cover 100,000 villages in the Haryana, Karnataka, Madhya Pradesh, Uttar Pradesh and Uttarakhand.
+The pilot phase, to be held over the next 6 months, aims to cover 100,000 villages in Haryana, Karnataka, Madhya Pradesh, Uttar Pradesh and Uttarakhand.

 The Department of Science & Technology, under which the Survey of India falls, has also floated another tender to hire professional drone services for the project (more on that below).